nazzhrf/NIDS-VAE/README.md

 - Stores input and output data in the DDR memory of the Zynq FPGA.
 - Sends input data to the FPGA logic slices via an Overlay.
 The input from DDR memory must pass through several communication protocols : the AMBA Bus, the AXI Interconnect, and lastly AXI DMA, before reaching the implemented Verilog logic.
 - Stores the resulting output back into the DDR memory.
+- Do postprocess to the results, including metrics calculation.

 The picture below gives simple ilustration about the software-hardware interaction: